chermdev/supabase-learnings/README.md

-create or replace function public.handle_new_user() returns trigger as $$ begin insert into public.Profile (id, email) values (new.id, new.email);
+create or replace function public.handle_new_user() returns trigger as $$ begin insert into public."Profile" (id, email) values (new.id, new.email);
   return new;
 end;